Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Examples of suitable methods

-\paragraph*{Integrability}
+\paragraph{Integrability}

-The integrability uniformly in time can be easily deduced from the results in \cite{MR3011916,MR2972586}.
-Nevertheless, for the convenience of the reader we will present the analysis of the regularity of the scheme, where the effect of the implicitness of the scheme on the regularity should become quickly apparent. \paragraph*{$L^2$- regularity}
+Uniform in time bounds on the $p$-th moments of $x_n$ for all $p \geq 1$ can be easily deduced from the results in \cite{MR3011916,MR2972586}.
+Nevertheless, for the convenience of the reader we will present the analysis of the regularity of the scheme, where the effect of the implicitness of the scheme on the regularity should become quickly apparent. \paragraph{$L^2$- regularity}